Asha-Empire/Game-Story/README.md

 #### 2200...

-With the developments in the Fusion reactors in 2200, their size was reduced, allowing the fusiun engines to be easily integrated into different sized spaceships.
+With the developments in the Fusion reactors in 2200, their size was reduced, allowing the **Fusiun Engines** to be easily integrated into different sized spaceships.
 This development has made space travel easier and faster.

 Reaching the asteroid belt in a short time and mining, humanity was trying to go beyond.
 That's why they set up space stations in different places.